 Change the first paragraph in 11.4.13.2 in 802.11ay D0.3 as follows:

 An EDMG STA may request an SP allocation by using the BW, Channel Aggregation and IsChannelNumber subfields in the DMG TSPEC element.
+To request a specific channel, the STA shall set the IsChannelNumber subfield to 1 and set the BW subfield to the value of the requested channel; otherwise, the STA shall set the IsChannelNumber subfield to 0 and set the BW subfield to the value of requested channel width.
 Upon reception of a DMG ADDTS Request frame that is admitted, an EDMG AP or EDMG PCP sets the values of the BW and Channel Aggregation subfields in the DMG TSPEC element of the DMG ADDTS Response frame sent in response to the ADDTS Request frame such that it meets the following requirements:

 11.4.13.3 Asynchronous allocation

 Change the second paragraph in 11.4.13.3 in 802.11ay D0.3 as follows:

 An EDMG STA may request an SP allocation by using the BW, Channel Aggregation and IsChannelNumber subfields in the SPR frame.
+To request a specific channel, the STA shall set the IsChannelNumber subfield to 1 and set the BW subfield to the value of the requested channel; otherwise, the STA shall set the IsChannelNumber subfield to 0 and set the BW subfield to the value of requested channel width.
 Upon reception of an SPR frame, an EDMG AP or EDMG PCP sets the values of BW and Channel Aggregation subfields in the control trailer of the Grant frame sent in response to the SPR frame such that it meets the following requirements: